Location, opening times and costs

-The existing departmental and visitor parking spaces are being removed and relocated and cycle parking facilities will be significantly increased.
-Disabled parking and set down is being allowed for and will be further developed.
+The existing departmental and visitor parking spaces are being removed and cycle parking facilities will be significantly increased, including the creation of more than 300 cycle parking spaces within the NUL and wider public realm; Disabled parking and set down is included in the plan.

-There will be a construction management plan drawn up to help minimise impact on neighbours and the wider area during the demolition and build.
-Will be looking at opportunities for off-site prefabrication as much as possible and investigating off-site logistics areas for parking and storage.
+A construction management plan will be developed to help minimise impact on our neighbours and the wider area during the demolition and build.
+We will be looking at opportunities for off-site prefabrication as much as possible and investigating off-site logistics areas for parking and storage.

 Dates and times for each stage of construction will be published along with the relevant contact details for raising any issues or questions.